 ART Bus System

-ART is the main bus systemOpens in a new tab. that serves the Arlington community.
+ART is the main bus system that serves the Arlington community.
 It features 16 routes that connect all around the city, with buses that arrive every 20-30 minutes, depending on the route.

 Each route runs on a unique schedule, so in order to know when your needed bus is arriving, it will be necessary to check updated schedules and times.
 Additionally, some routes run 7 days a week, while others only run on weekdays.
 The variety of routes to pick from not only ensures that people have options to pick what is best for them, but also that there are always bus routes available on the weekends without keeping all 16 routes running.